 Quality over quantity

 If your typical training week includes some more challenging sessions, it is important to maintain them.
-Instead of interspersing them with recovery workouts where you exercise lightly, focus on every session being high quality.
+Instead of interspersing them with recovery workouts where you exercise lightly, focus on every session being high quality training.
 You can then omit the easier sessions, which will save time.
 A recovery session now becomes a rest day.
 The key to success with this strategy is to make sure you don’t let up on the quality of each workout.
-That way you are keeping your ‘fitness edge’ that you’ve worked hard to achieve.
+That way you are keeping your fitness edge that you’ve worked hard to achieve.

 In addition to focusing on maintenance training, you can also employ strategies within your workouts that save time.
 An additional benefit of some time-saving strategies is that the quality of your training session also improves.